 We are also grateful for the support from you - our shareholders.
-I have always enjoyed the opportunity presented by the AGM to thank you in person for your ongoing support and to hear first-hand your thoughts and concerns.
-Unfortunately, virtual engagement is not the same - and the entire Board and management team look forward to a time when we can all meet again in person.
+I have always enjoyed the opportunity presented by the AGM to thank you in person for your ongoing support and as Australia opens up, I look forward to the time when we can all meet again in person.